FLWL/aoc-auto-game/README.md

 ## Known issues
 * Calling "QuitGame" from post match stats screen results in looping background music.

+## In the future
+* Implement the rest of the less important game settings
+* Maybe make the winner and players' scores available after the end of match.
+Any further analysis would not be in the scope of this project.

 ## Dependencies
 * Microsoft Detours - https://github.com/Microsoft/Detours
 * rpclib (with a minor change) - https://github.com/FLWL/rpclib